Chinese swimming star defends failure to take doping test - WHIZ News

-Courtroom translation problems in both English and Chinese marred the landmark hearing at the Court of Arbitration for Sport, frustrating Sun’s lawyers during his opening statement and cross-examination.
-Sun’s mother later took the stand in sometimes-combative testimony in the afternoon, admonishing lawyers, “I haven’t finished yet.”
+The interpretation issues in both English and Chinese brought a halt to the landmark Court of Arbitration for Sport hearing several times, frustrating lawyers for both sides during Sun’s opening cross-examination.
+Sun’s mother later took the stand, at one point admonishing lawyers, “I haven’t finished yet.”

-One lawyer said he could not tell if Sun was being evasive or if it was simply a misunderstood interpretation.
+One lawyer said he could not tell if Sun was being evasive or if it was simply a case of misunderstood translation.

-The case stems from the three-time Olympic champion’s refusal to cooperate with three anti-doping officials during a random test at his home in China in September 2018.
+The case stems from the three-time Olympic champion’s refusal to cooperate with three anti-doping officials during a random test that became a confrontation in the early morning hours at his home in China in September 2018.

-“During inspection, I realized they don’t have any authorized papers to prove their identification,” Sun testified.
+“During inspection, I realized they don’t have any authorized papers to prove their identification,” Sun testified Friday.

-A WADA expert disputed Sun’s account, saying the inspectors’ credentials were in order.
+A World Anti-Doping Agency expert disputed Sun’s account, saying the inspectors’ credentials were in order.

-A tribunal appointed by swimming world body FINA gave Sun only a caution in January, but the World Anti-Doping Agency appealed the case to CAS.
-Its judges are not expected to give a verdict from Friday’s 12-hour hearing until next year and if the ruling goes against him, Sun could be banned from the 2020 Tokyo Olympics.
+A tribunal appointed by the swimming world body FINA initially gave Sun only a caution, but WADA appealed the case to CAS.
+Its judges are not expected to hand down a verdict until next year.
+If the ruling goes against him, Sun could be banned from the 2020 Olympics.

-The 2-meter (6-foot, 7-inch) Sun became a star in China as its first man to win an Olympic title in swimming.
+The 6-foot, 7-inch (2-meter) Sun became a star in China as the country’s first man to win an Olympic title in swimming.
 He won gold medals in the 400- and 1,500-meter freestyle races at the 2012 London Olympics.
 He added gold in the 200 at the 2016 Rio de Janeiro Olympics.

-The 27-year-old Sun also has 11 world championship titles and is a polarizing figure in the sport.
+The 27-year-old Sun, who also has 11 world championship titles, has been a polarizing figure in the sport.

-Annoyed by official secrecy surrounding Sun’s three-month ban for a positive test in 2014, one Australian rival at the 2016 Olympics in Rio called him a drug cheat.
+In Rio, one Australian rival called him a drug cheat as anger built over a three-month ban for his positive test in 2014 that many considered too lenient.
+The ban was initially kept secret by Chinese authorities and FINA, which some accused of appearing to protect one of its biggest names in a key market.

 Sun provoked more anger among rivals by winning two world titles in July while the CAS appeal was pending.
 Medalists from Australia and Britain refused to stand on the podium with him in Gwangju, South Korea.